StayExpert/iata/README.md

 ## IATA ![npm](https://badge.fury.io/js/iata.png)

-a collection of IATA codes including all airlines and airports of the world.
+A collection of IATA codes, including all airlines and airports.

 ### Installation
 ````